What is this Notice?

 Understanding the legal basis for processing of your data

 BU is using colour coding to provide a quick, easily accessible indication of the legal basis for processing.
-This box explains how the colour coding in this Notice links to the conditions set out in the GDPR: references to Articles are to the relevant provisions within the GDPR.
+The following explains how the colour coding in this Notice links to the conditions set out in the UK GDPR: references to Articles are to the relevant provisions within the UK GDPR.
 Further information about the basis of a specific category of processing can usually be obtained by reading the “More information” text in sections 4 and 5 of this Notice.

 More information: Conditions of processing any personal data